 The current i due to the motion of the electron is the charge flowing through that time period,

 Note, that the current is in the opposite direction as the electron is negatively charged.
 The magnetic moment due to a current loop enclosing an area A is given by:

 Let us divide and multiply by the mass of the electron,

-We know that the angular momentum \(L\)
+We know that the angular momentum L is given by:

-This is an important result as the magnetic moment is only dependent on the angular momentum.
+This is an important result as the magnetic moment is only dependent upon the angular momentum.
 This is why the orbital angular momentum and orbital magnetic moment terms are used interchangeably.
 The same is true for the spin angular moment.

 For an electron revolving in an atom, the angular momentum is quantized as proposed by Niels Bohr.